nervosnetwork/rfcs/rfcs/0015-ckb-cryptoeconomics/0015-ckb-cryptoeconomics.md

 ## 5. Decentralization and the Need for Bounded State

 Like other long term store of value systems, a Store of Assets platform has to be neutral and free of risks of censorship and confiscation.
 These are the properties that made gold the world's favorite the store of value for thousands of years.
 For open, permission-less blockchain networks, censorship resistance comes down to having the broadest consensus scope with a low barrier for consensus and full node participation.
-Comparing to payment networks, running a full node for a smart contract system is more resource intensive, therefore a Store of Assets platform has to take measures to protect the operating cost of full nodes to keep the network sufficiently decentralized.
+Compared to payment networks, running a full node for a smart contract system is more resource intensive.
+Therefore, a Store of Assets platform has to take measures to protect the operating cost of full nodes to keep the network sufficiently decentralized.

 Both Bitcoin and Ethereum throttle transaction throughput to make sure participation is not limited to only "super computers" - Bitcoin throttles on bandwidth and Ethereum throttles on computation.
-However, they haven't taken effective measures to contain the ever growing global state necessary for consensus participation and independent transaction validation.
-This is especially a centralization force for high throughout smart contract platforms, where the global state grows even faster.
+However, they haven't taken effective measures to contain the ever-growing global state necessary for consensus participation and independent transaction validation.
+This is especially a centralization force for high throughput smart contract platforms, where the global state grows even faster.

 In Bitcoin, the global state is the UTXO set, and its growth rate is effectively capped with block size limit.
 Users are encouraged to create UTXOs efficiently, since every new UTXO adds overhead to the transaction where it's created, making the transaction more expensive.
 However, once a UTXO is created, it doesn't cost anything to have it occupy the global state forever.